NikKowPHP/social-brain/a.md

 **Protocol 2: The "Intake" Method (For Receiving Feedback)** When someone gives *you* feedback, even if it's clumsy, your job is to find the valuable data inside the clumsy delivery.
-1.  **Regulate Your System First (Chapter 6):** As you feel the hot flush of a Status threat, take one silent **Conductor's Breath**.
+1.  **Regulate Your System First (Chapter 6):** As you feel the hot flush of a Status threat, take one silent **The Conductor's Breath**.
 This is non-negotiable.
 Keep your own CEO online.
 2.  **Resist Explaining or Defending:** Your brain will want to prove the "bug report" is wrong.
 Resist this urge.
 Your goal is not to win the argument, but to understand their perception.
 3.  **Turn Judgment into Data:** Use a clarifying question to find the specific, observable data point that triggered their feedback.
     *   If they say: "You're just not being a team player."